edehmary/SENTIMENT-ANALYSIS-OF-NIGERIA-S-ECONOMIC-NEWS-2021-Present/README.md

 | Long Runtime for Full Crawl | Currently crawling is partial; batching or parallel scraping is considered for future improvements |

-# Conclusion
+## Conclusion
 My analysis reveals that BDLead articles tend to highlight negative economic news, especially in 2021–2022.
-However, there's a visible uptick in positive reporting in recent years, signaling cautious optimism.
+However, there's a visible uptick in positive reporting in recent years, signaling cautious optimism.The overall sentiment distribution indicates that BusinessDay's 'BDLead' articles tend to focus more on negative or neutral aspects of the Nigerian economy, with positive news being less prevalent.
+This could reflect a cautious or critical view of the current economic and business climate, where the challenges or issues often take precedence in the coverage.

+## Future Improvements
+- Temporal sentiment analysis: Observe how sentiment changes year-over-year
+- Named Entity Recognition (NER): Track companies, politicians, and keywords influencing sentiment
+- Topic modeling: Cluster articles into topics using LDA or BERTopic
+- Interactive Dashboard: Create a Streamlit or Dash app for dynamic data exploration